 - Adventurous Exploration: See some of the area's best sights

 - Reflection & Community Building: Group meetings to reflect on the experience

 SERVICE & IMMERSION

 The work involves ambitious projects that may be a combination of construction work and social service.
 Projects are done with community members and participants get to choose from two or three different worksites each day.
-In one to two weeks on the Blackfeet Reservation, we are able to build a wheelchair ramp for an elder, do maintenance and construction projects at a conservation ranch, help at the food panty and with social service projects for children, and more.
+In one to two weeks in Peru, we are able to complete irrigation canals to help farming communities with water conservation, build a small addition to a local school, help in classrooms with primary school students, and more.